treefrogsoftware/mjpeg_flask/README.md

 python3 app.py
 ```
-To see it get the address of your pi and type into your browser http://\<address of pi\>:5001
+To see it get the address of your pi or server and type into your browser http://\<address of pi or server\>:5001